 And here is my confession, I have not thoroughly cleaned my oven since we moved into our house, which was over three years ago!
 I know!
 So there, if you’ve cleaned your oven at least once in the last three years, that’s one more time than me!

 One of my issues was that I didn’t know of a good way to clean my oven without using toxic oven cleaner.
 My oven does have a self-clean function, but I’ve never used one of those before and I feel like it’s wasteful because it just leaves your oven on for a really long time, right?

 So, in the interest of full disclosure, here was my oven before cleaning:

 Yikes, right?!
-Really I thought that eventually all of the junk in the bottom would just burn off, but it’s been three years and that hasn’t happened yet, so I’m finally realizing that it’s probably not just going to disappear on it’s own!
+Really I thought that eventually all of the junk in the bottom would burn off, but it’s been three years and that hasn’t happened yet.
+I’m finally admitting that it’s not going to disappear on it’s own!

-Here’s one tip for when stuff overflows into the bottom of your oven, you can pour salt on it to stop it from burning and smoking.
+Here’s one tip for when stuff overflows into the bottom of your oven: pour salt on it to stop it from burning and smoking.
 I would recommend not using too much salt though, because you will have to wipe it out of there at some point.
 But, I did feel like the salt down there actually helped to scrub the burnt on stuff off.